 There is clearly only one drink to be seen with in Port Adriano, and that’s champagne – but do not worry all the bars and restaurants stock drinks for all taste buds.
 The level of the extravagance here and humility here is mind-boggling.
 The wealthy can drink and spend at leisure as they party while there is room to manoeuvre for the other happy ones too.

-As you may expect, image is important in Port Adriano, and being dressed appropriately denotes that you understand the etiquette, i.e. you belong there.
-While casual attire is fine for sightseeing in and around the streets of Port Adriano, bear in mind you may want to dress the upper end of causal.
-A plain white shirt and jeans should be fine for the day – but, of course, you should make sure they fit the trend.
+As you may expect, image is important in Port Adriano.
+Being dressed appropriately denotes that you understand the etiquette, i.e. you belong there.
+Casual attire is fine for sightseeing in and around the streets of Port Adriano.
+However, bear in mind that you may want to opt for the upper end of causal.
+A plain white shirt and jeans should be fine for the day – but, of course, it should be trendy.

-If you have received a formal invitation in the evening then a suit or dress is almost always required; usually cocktail dresses at the very least and ladies should remember that the streets of Port Adriano are steep, so it’s often advisable to relinquish the high heels – although you can always counter this problem by making sure you are taken from marble floor directly to the red carpet by your chauffeur or personal limo driver!
-A complimentary service from Hotel Port Adriano.
+A suit or evening dress is almost always required for formal evening events.
+At the very least, cocktail dresses are acceptable.
+Ladies should remember that the streets of Port Adriano are steep, so it’s often advisable to relinquish the high heels.
+You can always counter this problem by making sure you are taken from your marble floored hotel lobby directly to the red carpet.
+Hotels like Hotel Port Adriano provide this complimentary personal limo service.